thepolicylab-projectportals/project-portal-theme/packages/example-site/README.md

 yarn install
 ```

-Again at the root of the repository, run the following command to generate a production-ready version of your website.
-Currently, the production-ready version is required to enable the site-wide `Search` feature.
+Again at the root of the repository, run the following command to generate a built version of your website.
+Currently, the built version is required to enable the site-wide `Search` feature.
 ```shell
 yarn workspace example-site build
 ```